jawaddle/learn_git/jw_gitnotes.md

 git remote show origin # show detailed info on <origin> repo git branch -r # show branches in remote repo

-# to modify remote repo, but first pull changes from repo, then merge with local branch,
+# to modify remote repo, first pull changes from repo, then merge with local branch,
 # the push back to origin

 ```